-We take all reasonable steps to prevent any risk to health from pest control treatments.
-We ensure that all our pest control officers are properly trained and qualified.
+We take all reasonable precautions to prevent any risk to health from pest control treatments.
+Our pest control officers are fully trained, qualified and experienced.

 Before carrying out any treatment, we assess the risks of people or pets coming into contact with pesticide.
 We only lay bait in protected containers, clearly marked ‘POISON’ and we position these to minimise the risk of children or animals touching them.